zane047/zane047_EGR304.github.io/docs/01-Block-Diagram/Block-Diagram.md

 # System Description

 This system has a **Temperature sensor** that provides a analog input to the MCU through ADC pins.
-The system also has a **Button** for users that choose the manual control feature.
+The system also has a **Button** for debugging or in otherwords recalibration.
-The microcontroller takes the inputs from the **Temperature sensor**, and **Button** which outputs it to the **red LED indicator** and **Analog connector.** The connector leads back to the motor allowing the cutrain to open or close.
+The microcontroller takes the inputs from the **Temperature sensor** which outputs it to the **red LED indicator** and **Analog connector.** The connector leads back to the motor allowing the cutrain to open or close.
 The **red LED indicator** provides visual feedback on system status.
+The **Button** input goes into the Microcontroller, specifically the Digital I/O allowing for a recalibration to occur.

 ---